Interlisp/medley/docs/man-page/medley.1.md

 -g [*WxH* | -], \-\-geometry [*WxH* | -]
 : Sets the size of the X Window (or VNC window) that Medley runs in to be Width x Height.
-(Full X Windows geomtery specification with +X+Y is not currently supported).
+(Full X Windows geometry specification with +X+Y is not currently supported).

     If a value of "-" is given, geometry is set to the default value.